 NPs play an important role in managing and delivering health care to their patients.
-NPs have been providing primary, acute and specialty health care to patients for over half a century.
-Since 1998, NPs have been authorized Part B Medicare providers, recognized to furnish, order and refer for services under their Medicare provider numbers.
-The vast majority of the more than 234,000 practicing NPs in the country are primary care providers.
+They have been providing primary, acute and specialty health care to patients for over half a century and have been authorized Part B Medicare providers, recognized to furnish, order and refer for services and durable medical equipment (DME)under their Medicare provider numbers since 1998.
+The majority of the more than 290,000 practicing NPs in the country are primary care providers.
 NPs have prescriptive authority in all 50 states and the District of Columbia.
 In addition to treating acute and chronic illnesses of patients, NPs emphasize health promotion and disease prevention in all their undertakings.

-NPs have demonstrated the ability to deliver safe, cost-effective and responsible care to the patients they serve.
+NPs have demonstrated the ability to deliver high-quality, cost-effective care to the patients they serve.
 They have expert knowledge that allows them to provide high-level assessments of patient needs.
-They are particularly skilled in the management of diabetic patients.
-Given their proven track record for the care of seniors and the disabled, it is inconsistent and problematic that NPs are recognized as Part B Medicare providers but are still unable to certify their diabetic patients’ need for therapeutic shoes.
+They are particularly skilled in the management of diabetic patients, as evidenced by a recent study supported by the Veterans Health Administration which found that nurse practitioner management of patients with diabetes lowered health care costs due to fewer readmissions and emergency department visits.
+Early intervention involving diabetic shoes has been shown to reduce ulcerations and their resulting complications, improve quality of life, and reduce health care spending.
+According to the American Diabetes Association, therapeutic shoes are a recommended therapy when clinically indicated.
+Given their proven track record for the care of patients with diabetes, it is inconsistent and problematic that NPs are recognized as Part B Medicare providers who can order DME but are still unable to certify their patients with diabetes need for therapeutic shoes.

-Introduction of and ultimately passage of legislation addressing this issue will make it possible for NPs to provide this service, when necessary, for their Medicare patients.
-It will reduce Medicare spending by eliminating duplicative services while also improving the quality and timeliness of care for diabetic beneficiaries who need therapeutic shoes.
+Passage of legislation addressing this issue will make it possible for NPs to provide this service, when necessary, for their Medicare patients.
+It will reduce Medicare spending by eliminating duplicative services while improving the quality and timeliness of care for beneficiaries with diabetes who need therapeutic shoes.

-AANP calls on members of Congress to support improving diabetic patients’ access to care by cosponsoring HR 1617, which would authorize NPs to certify their patients’ need for therapeutic shoes.
+AANP calls on Members of Congress to support the improvement of patients with diabetes access to care by cosponsoring S. 237/H.R.
+808, which will authorize nurse practitioners (NPs) to certify their patients’ need for therapeutic shoes.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.